prebid/prebid-server/docs/developers/configuration.md

 # Configuration

 Prebid Server can be configured uaing environment variables and supports several configuration file formats.
 The most commonly used formats are `yaml` and `json`, which are used as examples in this guide.
-Other supported formats include `toml`, `hcl`, `tfvars`, `ini`, `properities` (Java), and `env`.

 - describe hunt path and file name